- Gender and Relationships»

 Love Involves Taking a Risk

-Love is a deep personal subject, and you may not feel comfortable talking about your love life.
+Love is a deeply personal subject, and you may not feel comfortable talking about your love life.
 I understand!
-There are important things to consider, when you are in love with someone.
+There are important things to consider when you are in love with someone.
 The first is you need to love and to feel loved in return.
-Next, you must recognize barriers to loving and being loved.
+Next, you must recognize the barriers to being loving and feeling loved.

 A Loving Relationship Takes Work